LoremnMeus/DS-Project/README.md

-# DS-Project
+# ML-Project
-Here it stores all codes and results in DS-Project we have used.
+Here it stores all codes and results in ML-Project we have used.